jennfrbrown/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date

+**For this analysis we used pivot tables and pivot charts to provide visualized campaign outcomes based on the campaign launch date.**

-To perform the analysis of Outcomes based on Launch Date, we first made all the data readable.
-This involved changing the deadline and Launched-at columns from Unix timestamps to dates in a standard fromat.
+To perform the analysis of Outcomes based on Launch Date, we must first make all the data readable.
+This involved changing the deadline and Launched-at columns from Unix timestamps to dates in a standard format.

 1. In a new column, add the heading "Date Created Conversion."
 2. Enter the formula where X is the first data cell of the Launched_at column: "= (((x/60)/60)+DATE(1970,1,1)"

-Next we added conditional formatting on the four categories in the Outcome column: Successful, Failed, Canceled, and Live.
-We formatted them each to be highlighted a specific color based on the outcome.
+Then we created a new colum labeled "years" and using the "YEAR()" function pulled the year from the "Date Conversion Column".

 From there we put subcategories into their own column.
 This was done by using the "Convert Text to Columns Wizard".